scalar-labs/helm-charts/docs/getting-started-monitoring.md

 # Getting Started with Helm Charts (Monitoring using Prometheus Operator)

 This document explains how to get started with Scalar products monitoring on Kubernetes using Prometheus Operator (kube-prometheus-stack).
 Here, we assume that you already have a Mac or Linux environment for testing.
-And, we assume that you can use any Kubernetes cluster, but we use **Minikube** in this document.
+We use **Minikube** in this document, but the steps we will show should work in any Kubernetes cluster.

-## Environment
+## What we create

-We will create the following environment on a Kubernetes cluster.
+We will deploy the following components on a Kubernetes cluster as follows.

 ```
 +--------------------------------------------------------------------------------------------------+